Sam Graves MO-06

 Wikipedia

-Samuel Bruce Graves Jr. (born November 7, 1963) is an American politician serving as the United States representative for Missouri's 6th congressional district, serving since 2001.
-He is a member of the Republican Party.
-The district stretches across most of the northern third of the state, from the Kansas border to the Illinois border.
-The bulk of its population lives in the northern part of the Kansas City area, including the northern fourth of Kansas City.
-Graves is the dean of Missouri's congressional delegation.
+Samuel Bruce Graves Jr. (born November 7, 1963) is an American aviator and politician best known for serving in the U.S. House of Representatives for Missouri's 6th congressional district, with him being the dean of Missouri's congressional delegation and having held office since 2001.
+The aforementioned district stretches across most of the northern third of the state, with it including territory from the Kansas border to the Illinois border.
+The bulk of its population lives in the northern part of the Kansas City metropolitan area.

 Early life, education, and career

-Graves is a lifelong resident of Tarkio, a small city in Missouri's northwestern corner, not far from the Iowa and Nebraska borders.[1]
+Graves is a lifelong resident of Tarkio, a small city in Missouri's northwestern corner, not far from the Iowa and Nebraska borders.[2]
 He is the son of Janice A. (née Hord) and Samuel Bruce Graves.
-He graduated from the University of Missouri College of Agriculture with a degree in agronomy.[1]
-He was a member of the Alpha Gamma Sigma fraternity.[2]
+He graduated from the University of Missouri College of Agriculture with a degree in agronomy.[2]
+He is a member of the Alpha Gamma Sigma fraternity.[3]

 Personal life